drhsqlite/fossil-mirror/www/hooks.md

      The information transmitted to the before-commit hook is contained in the "%A" auxiliary file.
 The before-commit hook must open and read that file if it wants access to the commit information.

+## Commit-Msg Hooks

+  *  Commit-msg hooks are not yet implemented.

+  *  The commit-msg hooks run during "fossil commit" after the check-in messages has been entered by the user.
+The "%A" argument to the commit-msg hook is the text of the commit message.
+The intent of the commit-msg hook is to validate the text of the commit message to (for example) check for typos or ensure that it conforms to standards.

+  *  If any commit-msg hook returns a non-zero exit code, then the commit is abandoned.
+All commit-msg hooks must exit(0) in order for the commit to proceed.

+  *  Commit-msg hooks are advisory only.
+Each developer is in total control of the local repository and can easily bypass the hooks to cause a non-conforming checkin to be committed.